I’ve had the Segway Ninebot ES2 for three years now. I will describe my experience with it in this review.

 The firmware has failed to update several times as well, and that is something I consider to be unacceptable.

 I hope Ninebot addresses this issue quickly and provide an improved app for their users.

-Given how massively popular the Ninebot ES2 is, it is natural that there are ways and hacks to customize it.
+Given how massively popular the Ninebot ES2 is, it is natural that hacks and ways to customize it have emerged.

-You can install custom firmware on it, which can do all sorts of great things for your scooter, mainly increase the maximum speed limit it can go.
+You can install custom firmware on it, which can do all sorts of great things for your scooter, mainly increasing the maximum speed limit it can go.

 I haven’t tried this yet, but I may try it in the future and report on my experience.

 The Ninebot ES2 has a fairly standard frame, and doesn’t really have any crazy or unusual parts, so the vast majority of the typical electric scooter accessories will fit it without any issues.